domsj/streamy-db/README.md

 This is only a prototype / proof of concept.

-The flink code is a bit further along than the beam code.

 A blog post explaining the contents of the repo is [available](https://domsj.info/2018/12/30/introducing-streamy-db.html).

-As you can probably tell, I'm not used to organising scala code bases.
-So I hereby do a warm request towards people to improve on that.